Selling a Put Option

 What is Selling a Put Option?

-When selling puts with no intention of actually buying the stock, you want the puts to expire worthless.
+When selling puts with no intention of buying the stock, you want the puts to expire worthless.
 This option has a limited profit potential as the premium received is your maximum gain, but you have substantial potential risk if the stock goes down.

 A short put is a good way to get potential exposure to a market that you are interested in buying while taking in a premium.
 Some investors will sell a put with full intention to buy the stock if it reaches that lower level (strike price), effectively getting paid to place a “stop-in” order.
 In most cases, this is a very cost-effective way of gaining exposure to stock.